 About Me

-I'm Barry S. Stahl, a Solution Architect and Developer working as the embedded architect in the Logistics organization at Carvana.
+I'm Barry S. Stahl, a Solution Architect and Developer working as the Principal Engineer for AZNerds.net in Phoenix AZ USA.
 I have been very fortunate in my journey to have worked with and learned from so many amazing people on lots of interesting and exciting projects.

 Links